 5.10.3 Conducting required risk assessments as may be required throughout candidature, including but not limited to research at external locations, non-compliance with government sanctions law or Defence Export Controls;

-5.10.4 Maintaining a complete supervision panel to meet the individual student’s needs at every stage of their candidature, including formalising interim arrangements for supervision during periods of absence greater than 4 weeks, in consultation with the Head of School;
+5.10.4 Maintaining a complete supervision panel to meet the individual student’s needs at every stage of their candidature, including formalising interim arrangements for supervision during periods of absence greater than 4 weeks, in consultation with the Head of enrolling unit;

 5.10.5 The subject-matter expert with substantial knowledge of the candidate’s research topic and recent research activity in the relevant discipline;